Seirdy/seirdy.one/content/meta/site-design.md

 - I ensure at least one such 56-by-56&nbsp;px non-interactive region exists on the page, for users with hand tremors or or anyone who wants to tap the screen without clicking something.

 - With the exception of in-text borders, I only set custom colors in response to the `prefers-color-scheme: dark` media query.
 These custom colors pass APCA contrast ratios, all being close to the ideal lightness contrast of 90.
-They are also autism- and overstimulation-friendly colors: yellow links are significantly de-saturated to reduce harshness.
+They are also autism- and overstimulation-friendly colors: the yellow links are significantly de-saturated to reduce harshness.

 - I ensure that the page works on extremely narrow viewports without triggering two-dimensional scaling.
 It should work at widths well below 200 CSS pixels.

 ### Assessment and evaluation